OpenGene/UniqueKMER/README.md

 # UniqueKMER
 Generate unique KMERs for every contig in a FASTA file.

-## how it works?
+Unique KMER is consisted of KMER keys (i.e. ATCGATCCTTAAGG) that are only presented in one contig, but not presented at any other contigs (for both forward and reverse strands).
-A `unique` KMER means a KMER key (such ATCGATCCTTAAGG) is only presented in one contig, and not presented at any other contig (in both forward and reverse strands).

 This tool accepts the input of a FASTA file consisting of many contigs, and extract unique KMERs for each contig.

 # get this tool
 ## compile from source